Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Discussion and Conclusion

 Our results, particularly the resource-theoretic framework, are expected to deepen the understanding of quantum non-Markovianity and find wide-range implications in quantum information theory.
 For instance, the genuine quantum non-Markovianity quantified by sQNM represents a correlation that may be understood as conditional quantum entanglement, i.e., representing entanglement between two parties while conditioning on a third one.
 It unravels a different kind of `bipartite' entanglement in a tripartite system.
 Thus, studying the genuine quantum non-Markovianity, which lies between bipartite and tripartite entanglement, may help understand qualitative differences between bipartite and multipartite entanglements.
 Our results find that quantum communication, a non-free (or resourceful) operation, can create or increase genuine quantum non-Markovianity in states.
 This substantiates our general intuition that quantum non-Markovianity and quantum communication are interconnected.
 However, we also note that non-Markovianity as a resource present in a state and the same in an operation are not inter-convertible.
 For instance, one cannot simulate quantum communication by utilizing a quantum non-Markovian state and free operations, in general.
 This raises the question of whether there is a fundamental irreversibility in the resource transformations.
 The answer to this requires further studies, which we leave to future works.

 Beyond states, non-Markovianity is also widely explored in the context of operations and dynamics, represented by stochastic processes involving sequences of events.
 Markovianity, in general, signifies the memoryless property of such stochastic processes where the present event of a system fully determines the evolution to the next event.
 Non-Markovianity, on the other hand, signifies that the dynamics of a system cannot completely be characterized by ignoring the event(s) it underwent in the past.
-In the last decades, the non-Markovian properties have been studied extensively in quantum dynamical processes~\cite{Rivas2014, Laine10, Luo12, Dariusz14, Bhattacharya21, Kuroiwa21, Berk2021, bylicka2013, anand2019}.
-Markovianity, vis \'a vis non-Markovianity, is also used to characterize quantum causal structures; see, for example,~\cite{Allen17}.
-As the properties of dynamics, operations, and causal structures are often characterized via states, our results are expected to introduce a new approach to these studies, particularly exploring their genuine quantum aspects and possible technological applications.
+In the last decades, the non-Markovian properties have been studied extensively in quantum dynamical processes~\cite{Laine10, Luo12, Rivas2014, Bus14, Dariusz14, BD16,BDW16, Das2018,Bhattacharya21, Kuroiwa21, Berk2021, bylicka2013, anand2019}.
+We anticipate that, as the dynamical properties are often characterized in terms of states, the resource theoretical insights gained in studying non-Markovianity in states will find important implications to acquire improved understanding of non-Markovianity in quantum processes.
+Furthermore, Markov states, i.e., the states represented by short Markov chains, often appear in the causal context of quantum processes~\cite{Costa2016, Pollock2018, Felix2018, Taranto2019, Milz2021, Milz2021a, Nery2021}.
+In particular, it is known that the common-cause quantum processes are characterized by Markov states~\cite{Allen17}.
+With the notion of genuine quantum non-Markovianity in states, our results are expected to introduce a new approach to these studies, particularly exploring the genuine quantum aspects in the causal structures and their possible technological applications.

 An executive summary of the main results is the following. \begin{itemize} \item Squashed quantum non-Markovianity (sQNM) is introduced to measure genuine quantum non-Markovian correlations in tripartite quantum states.
 It is based on quantum conditional mutual information.
 For finite-dimensional systems, the sQNM is convex, monogamous, continuous, faithful, and super-additive.
 For infinite-dimensional systems, measures of genuine quantum non-Markovianity based on generalized divergence and recoverability of states via universal recovery maps are formulated.